nabu-platform/nabu-web-page-core/v2/protected/documentation/readme.md

 ## Versions

 Templates have versions, you might spend weeks tweaking a particular template before you decide that it is ready for further use.
 At that point you can "release" it and other instances of the template will be able to update to the new template.

-Note that because there is only one instance of the master template, any new instances (currently) get the in-between version, not the final version from the previous release.
-That would require keeping a copy of that version (which could also be a solution...?)
+We need to be able to tinker with a template without interrupting people working with them.
 We do need to keep a copy of the last stable version, we should do this in the root of the template.
 On dragging, we check for a "stable" version and drag that if possible.
-We need to be able to tinker with a template without interrupting people working with them.

 Additionally it needs to be visible that a template has changed with regards to its last "stable" release so you know when there are pending changes.